robinmamie/intro_computer_graphics/project/description/proposal.md

 ### Add shadows created by clouds and/or multiple light sources and/or GPU utilization for optimization
 - Markus: Shadows
 - Robin: Volumetric clouds
-- Charline: Join Shadows or Clouds according to difficulty and/or do another bonus, such as multiple light sources and/or GPU utilization.
+- Charline: Join Shadows or Clouds according to difficulty and/or do another bonus, such as multiple light sources and/or GPU utilization and/or sky.

 # Resources